 Why did they give wine vinegar/sour wine to Christ while He hung on the cross?

-Wine was offered to Jesus on three separate occasions.
-The gospels indicate the first time He was offered wine it was mixed with gall.
+Wine was offered to Jesus on three separate occasions while He was on the cross.
+The gospels indicate the first time Jesus was offered sour wine it was mixed with gall.
 The second time Christ was mocked as a king, and the third time wine was offered to Him, it was sour wine.

 Matthew 27:34 and Mark 15:23 record the first time that Jesus was offered wine while He was hanging on the cross.